 3) Why do I write what I do?

 I write what occupies my mind.
 Right now, that’s pregnancy, children, travel, life choices.
 My writing begins as a way for me to organize my own thoughts and beliefs.
-Writing allows me to create different scenarios and follow divergent pathways that I may not want to take in real life.
+Writing allows me to create different scenarios and follow divergent paths that I may not want to take in real life.

 There are many people grappling with similar questions about motherhood, pregnancy and how to best raise our children.
 How do we make choices for ourselves and our children should we choose to have them?
 Can we travel?
 Must we stay in one place?
 How much stability do we need?